Fluctuation Bounds for Continuous Time Branching Processes and Evolution of Growing Trees With a Change Point: Discussion

-If $\set{\cT_n: n\geq 1}$ is a sequence of \emph{random} trees, one now obtains a sequence of random probability measures.
-Aldous in \cite{aldous1991asymptotic} shows that convergence of the associated fringe measures implies convergence of the associated random trees \emph{locally} to limiting infinite random trees with a single infinite path; this then implies convergence of a host of global functionals such as the empirical spectral distribution of the adjacency matrix, see e.g. \cite{bhamidi2012spectra}.
-For a number of discrete random tree models, embedding these in continuous time models and using results of \cite{jagers-nerman-1,nerman1981convergence} has implied convergence of this fringe distribution; however establishing rates of convergence has been non-trivial \cite{holmgren2017fringe}.
-While many of the results in this paper are all formulated in terms of the degree distribution, the results and most of the proofs in Section \ref{prwocp} extend to more general characteristics such as the fringe distribution.
-To keep the paper to manageable length, this is deferred to future work. \item {\bf General change point:} Change point detection especially in the context of univariate time series has also matured into a vast field, see \cite{csorgo1997limit,brodsky2013nonparametric}.
-Even in this context, consistent estimation especially in the setting of multiple change points is non-trivial and requires specific assumptions on the nature of the change see e.g. \cite{yao1988estimating} for work in estimating the change in mean of a sequence of independent observations from the normal distribution; in the context of econometric time series settings including linear regression see for example \cite{bai1997estimating,bai1998estimating,bai2003computation}; for recent applications in the biological sciences \cite{olshen2004circular,zhang2007modified}.
-The only pre-existing work on change point in the context of evolving networks formulated in this paper that we are aware of was carried out in \cite{bhamidi2015change} where one assumed linear attachment functionals of the form $f(k) = k+\alpha$ for some parameter $\alpha\geq 0$.
-In this context, specialized computations specific to this model enabled one to derive change point detection estimators that were $\log{n}/\sqrt{n}$ consistent.
-Unfortunately these techniques do not extend to the general case considered in this paper. \item {\bf Open questions:} In the context of rates of convergence, one natural question is to understand if one can obtain tighter bounds than those in Theorem \ref{ratewocp} and in particular prove a functional central limit theorem (FCLT) with $\sqrt{n}$ scaling as in \cite{janson2004functional}.
-In fact, a more general FCLT for the model with change point of the following form should hold: there exists a Gaussian process $\{G_{\infty}(t)\}_{t \in [0,1]}$ such that for any $\epsilon \in (0,1)$,
+(ii) {\bf General change point:} Change point detection, especially in the context of univariate time series, has matured into a vast field, see \cite{csorgo1997limit,brodsky2013nonparametric}.
+Even in this context, consistent estimation especially in the setting of multiple change points is non-trivial and requires specific assumptions see e.g. \cite{yao1988estimating}; in the context of econometric time series see \cite{bai1997estimating,bai1998estimating,bai2003computation}; for applications in the biological sciences see \cite{olshen2004circular,zhang2007modified}. \chnr{The only pre-existing work on change point in the context of \chnr{growing} networks formulated in this paper that we are aware of was carried out in \cite{bhamidi2015change} where one assumed linear attachment functions.} \bbb{ Regarding the estimator proposed in this paper in Theorem \ref{cpconv}, we do not believe the estimator is ``optimal'' in terms of rates of convergence. \chsb{ These issues are deferred to future work}. }